mikeshardmind/discord-scheduler/readme.md

 I'll make an attempt to keep the existing APIs stable, but I provide no guarantees of this at this time.

+## Why a synchronous sqlite backend for async code?

+The specific use here shouldn't block the event loop even at the scale of some of the largest discord bots.

+If you have a case where it does or would like to request an additional backend, open an issue.

 ## Alternative data backends and serializers?

 Probably not, but I'm not ruling out if there's demand.